w3c/w3c-website-redesign-documentation/_posts/2021-06-11-building-the-main-navigation.md

 date: 2021-06-11
 ---

 In autumn 2020 I started the front-end build of the main navigation prototype for the W3C website redesign.
-Nine months and four versions later, an approved prototype is ready for CMS integration.
+Nine months and four versions later, an approved prototype is ready for integration into the main website.
 Here I document the decisions and processes made along the way.

 ## Version one